-- 6.7.
-The Council's performance and risk management system, Pentana Risk, is used to monitor the implementation of agreed internal audit recommendations. - 6.8.
+- 6.6.
+The Council's performance and risk management system, Pentana Risk, is used to monitor the implementation of agreed internal audit recommendations. - 6.7.
 When internal audit reports have been finalised, they are uploaded to Pentana Risk and the officers responsible for implementing the audit recommendations are then required to provide updates on progress.
-The status of all recommendations is reported quarterly to the Corporate Leadership Team. - 6.9.
-Due to the ongoing restrictions for the COVID-19 pandemic and the reduction or redeployment of resources, the target dates for some actions have been extended. - 6.10.
-At the end of the financial year there were 30 recommendations which were past the agreed target date for completion.
-Of these 5 were high priority, 20 were medium and 5 were low priority.
+The status of all recommendations is reported quarterly to the Corporate Leadership Team and from this year will be reported to the Monitoring and Audit Committee on a six-monthly basis. - 6.8.
+At the end of the financial year there were 43 recommendations which were past the agreed target date for completion.
+Of these none were high priority, 31 were medium and 12 were low priority.